 Climate

-The park’s climate plays a crucial role in the ecosystem, contributing to the lush vegetation and diverse wildlife.
-The mist and fog that often envelop the forest are also an essential part of the ecosystem, providing moisture for the plants and animals that call the park home.
-Visitors to the park should take advantage of the misty mornings and evenings to witness the beauty of the park’s landscape.
+The park’s climate is important for its ecosystem, helping the lush vegetation and diverse wildlife to thrive.
+The mist and fog that often cover the forest are also essential, providing moisture for the plants and animals.
+Visitors should take advantage of the misty mornings and evenings to see the beauty of the park’s landscape.

-In , the park has a mild, wet climate with consistent temperatures year-round due to its proximity to the equator.
-The park receives a lot of rain throughout the year, with the wettest months being March to May and September to November.
-The mist and fog that often engulf the forest are an essential part of the ecosystem, contributing to the lush vegetation and diverse wildlife.
-Visitors should be prepared for rain and take advantage of the misty mornings and evenings to witness the beauty of the park’s landscape.
+In short, the park has a mild, wet climate with consistent temperatures year-round due to its location near the equator.
+It rains a lot throughout the year, especially from March to May and September to November.
+The mist and fog are a key part of the ecosystem, helping the plants and animals.
+Visitors should be ready for rain and enjoy the beautiful misty mornings and evenings.

 Frequently Asked Questions